 Therefore, new treatment options are urgently needed to improve the therapy for millions of patients suffering from lumbar back pain caused by degenerative spine disorder.

-The overall vision of OSTEOproSPINE (“Novel Bone Regeneration Drug Osteogrow: Therapeutic Solution for Lumbar Back Pain“) is to provide a long-term solution for the treatment of degenerative spine disorders through a personalised bone implant.
-For this mission to succeed, 12 partners from six countries have joined forces under the lead of the School of Medicine at the University of Zagreb.
+The overall vision of OSTEOproSPINE (“Novel Bone Regeneration Drug Osteogrow: Therapeutic Solution for Lumbar Back Pain“) was to provide a long-term solution for the treatment of degenerative spine disorders through a personalised bone implant.
+For this mission to succeed, 12 partners from six countries joined forces under the lead of the School of Medicine at the University of Zagreb.

-As current surgical procedure of PLIF has a long-term success rate of about 35% and harvesting iliac crest bone implies additional risks, OSTEOproSPINE aims to prove the safety and efficacy of an alternative in-patient treatment in a clinical trial.
+As current surgical procedure of PLIF has a long-term success rate of about 35% and harvesting iliac crest bone implies additional risks, OSTEOproSPINE aimed to prove the safety and efficacy of an alternative in-patient treatment in a clinical trial.